Cookie Jar

 - the expiry (anything past its expiry gets skipped)

-The matches get glued together into a single Cookie: header and sent.
+The matches get joined into a single Cookie: header and attached to the outgoing request.

-See Domain and Path Matching for the full rules and the gotchas.
+See Domain and Path Matching for the full set of rules and the edge cases that catch most callers out.

 Lifecycle

 Cookies live in memory for as long as the Session lives.
-Close the session and the jar goes with it.
+Closing the session drops the jar with it.

-If you want cookies to survive across processes, use Save() and LoadSession().
-They serialize the jar (along with TLS resumption tickets and a few other bits) to a file you can reload later.
+To persist cookies across processes, use Save() and LoadSession().
+The pair serialize the jar (along with TLS resumption tickets and a handful of other state) to a file that can be reloaded later.
 See Session save & restore for the full flow.

 Quick example

-The example below sets a cookie via httpbin.org/cookies/set, then reads httpbin.org/cookies to show the jar replayed it on the second request.
+The example below sets a cookie via httpbin.org/cookies/set, then reads httpbin.org/cookies on the same session to confirm the jar replayed it on the second request.

 - Go